-This digitization project contains digitized photographs from the Faxon Collection from the Conference Photographs series (99/1/14) and the Library Building Photographs series (99/1/15), held at the University of Illinois Archives.
-Some photographs and postcards from the Library Building Photographs collection (Alabama, Arizona, …
+This digitization project contains images from the Faxon Collection from the Conference Photographs series (99/1/14), the WWI Library War Service Photographs and Slides series (89/1/13) and the Library Building Photographs series (99/1/15), held at the American Library Association Archives at the University of Illinois.
+Read more …

 The American Library Association Archives Poster Collection includes printed posters, rotogravures and architectural drawings of ALA divisions, committees, projects and events.
 Subjects include the work of the ALA during World War I and II, the 50th Anniversary of the ALA in 1926, the Andrew Carnegie Centenary in 1935, librarianship …

 The Amos Paul Kennedy, Jr. Collection in the Rare Book & Manuscript Library of the University of Illinois at Urbana-Champaign contains artists' books, postcards, and posters.
 Kennedy is a letterpress printer, papermaker, book artist, and teacher who currently lives and works in York, Alabama.
 He was the first artist in residence at …